-Looking to boost your knowledge of the Middle East?
-Why not start with these 37 interesting facts about Saudi Arabia!
+Looking to boost your knowledge of the Middle East and increase your chances of being crowned the next geography quiz champion?
+Why not start with these 33 fun facts about Saudi Arabia!

 Located in southwest Asia (at the crossroads of Europe, Asia and Africa), Saudi Arabia extends from the Red Sea in the west to the Arabian Gulf in the east.

 It is bordered in the north by Jordan, Iraq and Kuwait, by Yemen and Oman in the south and in the east by the United Arab Emirates, Qatar and Bahrain.